alan-turing-institute/rse-course/docs/index.md

 In this course, you will move beyond programming, to learn how to construct reliable, readable, efficient research software in a collaborative environment.
 The emphasis is on practical techniques, tips, and technologies to effectively build and maintain complex code.
-This is a intensive, practical course.
+This is a relatively short course (8-10 half-day modules) which is intensive and involves hands-on exercises.

 ## Pre-requisites

-* Prior knowledge of at least one programming language, including variables, control flow, and functions.
+* It would be helpful to have experience in at least one programming language (for example `C++`, `C`, `Fortran`, `Python`, `Ruby`, `Matlab` or `R`) but this is not a requirement.
+* Experience with version control and/or the `Unix` shell, for instance from Software Carpentry, would also be helpful.
-* You are required to bring your own laptop to the course as the classrooms we are using do not have desktop computers.
+* You should bring your own laptop to the course as there are several hands-on exercise for you to work through.
 * We have provided [setup](session99/index.md) instructions for installing the software needed for the course on your computer.
 * **Eligibility:** This course is primarily aimed at Turing-connected PhD students.
 Other Turing-affiliated people might join too if capacity allows.